MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Appends the new version suffix to only the packages that have changed from a previous build.
 If no changes are found, the version suffix from the previous build will be appended.

+> [!NOTE]
-**Note**: By default, the compiler will create different outputs even if no changes were made.
+> By default, the compiler will create different outputs even if no changes were made.
 Use the [deterministic compiler flag](https://devblogs.microsoft.com/dotnet/whats-new-for-c-and-vb-in-visual-studio/) to ensure builds with the same inputs produce the same outputs.
 <!-- :::editable-content-end::: -->
 <br>